DC23/scriptabit/README.rst

 Roadmap
 -------

-I also plan a banking function that will automate moving gold into and out of a gold-bank (implemented with a custom reward).
+Working on a banking function that will automate moving gold into and out of a gold-bank (implemented with a custom reward created by scriptabit).

 The first planned scenario will implement a poisoning, and health regen script.
 As part of the development of the poisoning scenario, the following features